When Ordinary is Extraordinary – Freezing Atrial Fibrillation in the Tracks

 There are a lot of big ways to get involved with the College—being on a Section Leadership Council, participating on a taskforce or committee, or serving as faculty for a live course, to name a few.
 We know, though, that not everyone has the time for some of these larger-scale commitments.
 That’s why the ACC is excited to announce the launch of our Microvolunteering Platform.
 Sign up to be among the first to learn about quick-hit opportunities to get engaged in areas such as Advocacy, Communications, Education, Networking and Science.
 Your involvement, at whatever level, makes the College a stronger organization.

-Congratulations to our 2019 Annual Meeting Poster Winners!
+Congratulations to our 2021 Poster Competition Winners!

 Our Arizona Chapter Mission